daihocmo/learn-vietnamese/docs/routine.md

 - An understanding of the most common Vietnamese grammar patterns
 - A vocabulary of at least 500 words.
-- An understanding of basic sentences in (?).
+- An understanding of basic sentences in movies.
 - A good foundation to continue learning Vietnamese on your own.

 What I expect from you: